jmabuin/matrix-market-suite/README.md

 Available commands are:

 ## Input/Output
 * **CreateDenseMatrix** - creates a dense matrix.
-It can be a symmetric or general matrix depending on the arguments.
+It can be a symmetric, generic or diagonally dominant matrix, or a combination of all of them, depending on the arguments.
 * **CreateDenseVector** - creates a dense vector.
+* **CreateSparseMatrix** - creates a sparse matrix.

 ## Basic operations
 * **DMxV** - Dense matrix dot vector operation.